Tools & Workflow

 Web-focused agencies

-Primary: Figma for all client work, design systems, and anything involving collaboration with a team.
+Primary: Figma for client work, design systems, and anything involving collaboration with a team.

 The Bottom Line